vtex-apps/admin-example/docs/README.md

-# [Deprecated] Admin Example
+# [Being deprecated] Admin Example

 _We're working on our new design system.
-Please get in touch if you are interested._
+Please get in touch if you are part of VTEX product team and working on an admin app.
+If you are external to VTEX you can still use this repo._

 An example admin app that adds a menu button to the admin sidebar and a navigation via parameter example.